 10% off for 3 or more items

 25% off for 10 or more items

 CONSTRUCTION: Most of our tights and shorts have a cotton gusset and stretch in 3 dimensions to allow for comfort sizing across the width of the thigh.
 They have a comfort Elastane waistband and flat seams which don’t sag and roll or leave marks on the body.
 This includes the sheer pantyhose but not the fishnets, obviously.
 Our mock garter and crotchless styles don't come with a gusset, but neither do our Janet and Time Warp designs.

 Our tights and shorts are made up of 88% Polyamide, 10% Elastane and 2% Cotton.

 Our merino wool tights are made up of 50% Merino Wool, 40% Polyamide and 10% Elastane.

 CARE: Always wash your Snags before you wear them the first time, to make sure there is no residual dye on them.
+Always wash your tights with similar colours as they may run in the wash.
 Tights can get caught in the drum of a washing machine so always either hand wash them or else put them inside a pillow case or lingerie bag to protect them.
 Always squeeze dry, don’t tumble dry, and avoid direct heat because it degrades the stretch.